ikayzo/indri/README.md

 Indri
 =====

-Indri is a client-side web file dialog for selecting file or specifying a destination in a remote file repository.
+Indri is a client-side web file dialog for selecting a file or specifying a destination in a remote file repository.
 It can be styled to integrate with web applications, and provides full configuration through rendering and file system plugins.

 ![screenshot](https://f.cloud.github.com/assets/1164168/1378332/2ac466f6-3ac6-11e3-965a-79c3cc14f0fa.png "Indri with default theme")